 The Watershed Investment Tool (WIT) is a risk-based assessment and planning tool designed to estimate the benefits of forest fuels reduction and leverage this information to optimize fuel treatment type and location.
 When we spatially prioritize forest management investments at large landscape scales we can reduce the risk wildfire poses to our water supplies.

 The tool analyzes pre-treatment forest fuel conditions, determines the optimal treatment methods (such as prescribed fire and/or mechanical thinning), and helps stakeholders establish project goals.
-It also analyzes the results of each project to provide measurable outcomes of success and inform future decisions.
+It can alsobe used to analyze the results of projects to provide measurable outcomes of success and inform future decisions.

 While the design of this powerful tool is complicated, understanding the value of its use is easy.
 Proactively managing the fuels that feed wildfire can reduce post-fire impacts to water supplies.
 The use of this tool will play a valuable role in the management of our watersheds in Northern Colorado.